tahzeer/micro-projects/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code and projects for personal or educational purposes.

-If you have any questions or suggestions, feel free to reach out to me.
-Happy coding!